DevExpress/dotnet-eud/interface-elements-for-desktop/articles/rich-text-editor/pictures-and-text-boxes/insert-select-copy-or-delete-a-text-box.md

 ---
 title: Insert, Select, Copy or Delete a Text Box
 ---
+# Insert, Select, Copy or Delete a Text Box
 ## Insert a Text Box
 To insert a text box into your document, position the caret to the desired location and on the **Insert** [ tab](../../../../interface-elements-for-desktop/articles/rich-text-editor/text-editor-ui/ribbon-interface.md), in the **Text** group, click the **Text Box** button.